Call us on

 I lead the Family Law Team at our Birmingham office.
-I specialise in all aspects of family law / separation including, international cases, finances matters and cases concerning children.
+I specialise in all aspects of family law and separation, including international cases, finances matters and cases concerning children.

 I have particular expertise in helping clients and their families, both in the UK and abroad, who are in the police or work within the sporting world.

 I am also a qualified collaborative lawyer and an experienced advocate.